jmrr/phd_thesis/Corrections/list_of_changes.md

 9. Discuss why using a dimension of 256 for the GMM is reasonable for the problem at hand

 10. Clarify the meaning of the sentence on page 56: “Using visual information is towards the higher end ….” (or remove that sentence)
+  - [x] I have simplified the sentence, that now reads: *Using visual information for localisation holds great potential but lacks reliability [...]*
 11. Discuss why using a dimension of 2000 for the descriptors (HOG-3D) is reasonable for the problem at hand

 12. Remove Sec.
 4.8 as discussed during the viva